moliver28/research-handbook/content/handbook/product/ux/jobs-to-be-done/jtbd-playbook.md

 # Workhop 2: Map and Prioritize

-## Step 7: Select Important Job Step(s), Emotional & Social Aspects, and Job Differentiators
+## Select Important Job Step(s), Emotional & Social Aspects, and Job Differentiators

 Once again you will need to gather your counterparts together in a sync workshop that should take about an hour of sync time to complete.
 Again, at a minimum, this team should be comprised of the Product Design DRI and Product Manager.
 Engineering counterparts are a great addition to round out the perspectives and points of view and your Section's UX Researcher would be a great addition as well.
 You'll gather together on a Zoom call, focusing on the FigJam JTBD Canvas you have been working on.